nicole-beatrice-go/cse15l-lab-reports/labreport3researchingcommands.md

 Waiting for data... (interrupt to abort)
 ~~~

 Sentences: This could be useful in seeing what changes were made by the programmer or other users in comaprison to what the original file was as given by the instructor.
-For instance, the real time hanges could represents notes taken by students.
+For instance, the real time changes could represents notes taken by students.

-# `<other command> | less`: pipes a command's output into less in order to manage the large output of that command
+### `<other command> | less`: pipes a command's output into less in order to manage the large output of that command

 **Example 1: `AP_LawSchoolDebts.txt`**
 The code to show this pipe on this file using grep (find all lines with the word "school" in them) would be: `grep school /Users/nicolego/Documents/GitHub/docsearch/technical/government/Media/AP_LawSchoolDebts.txt | less`